RoboticGen/Obo-Car-Micropython-SDK/README.md

     git submodule update --init lib/micropython src/obo-car
     ```
 > [!WARNING]
-> Sometimes you may need to checkout the specfic branch or tag of the submodule.
+> Sometimes you may need to checkout the specfic branch or tag of the submodules.
 Currently micropython is checked out to `v1.23.0` and `obo-car` is checked out to `dev-micropython-image`.be sure to checkout the correct branch or tag.

 4. Install micropython libraries:
     ```bash